arunravishankar/arunravishankar.github.io/research.md

 ## Research

-Horizon instability of Black Holes and Black Branes

 In the long history of the study of stability of black holes, the last decade has been very exciting following the discovery of an instability of extreme black holes.
 A general understanding of the instability has emerged from a variety of techniques, whose domains of validity are largely non-overlapping.
 Due to the limited validity of these techniques, the cause of this instability has been elusive.

 In search of a simple description of a possibly universal phenomenon, in this [paper](https://arxiv.org/pdf/1911.11164.pdf), we studied the instability in the simplest possible setting.
 Using some neat tricks and numerical analysis we were able to identify the cause of the instability to be a class of null geodesics (light rays) that orbit around the event horizon for arbitrarily long times.